Contact

 Microsoft Data Engine/SQL Server Express

-MSDE was Microsoft’s recommended upgrade route from Access for companies with five users or less: it’s actually a cut-down version of SQL Server that is effectively free – developers are allowed to give it away with solutions they create.
-It has some limitations compared to the full version, however support for it officially ended in 2008 and users are instead encouraged to use SQL Server Express.
+MSDE was once Microsoft’s recommended upgrade route from Access for companies with five users or fewer.
+It was essentially a cut-down version of SQL Server that developers could distribute for free with their solutions.
+However, support for MSDE officially ended in 2008, and Microsoft directed users to SQL Server Express as the successor.

 MySQL